RC Electric Motors for your RC Airplane

 Motor Specifications

-When shopping for RC electric motors, you will need to understand what the following specifications mean.
+When shopping for RC electric motors, it's important to understand what all those numbers and specs really mean.

 Voltage Constant